 12. June 2012–July 2014, Chief, Requirements Integration Department, Defense Threat Reduction Agency and U.S. Strategic Command, Center for Combating Weapons of Mass Destruction, Fort Belvoir, Va.

-13. July 2014–June 2017, Senior Material Leader - Lower, Director, DoD Space Test Program and Chief, Space Demonstrations Division, Advanced Systems and Development Directorate, Space and Missile Systems Center, Kirtland AFB, N.M.
+13. July 2014–June 2017, Senior Material Leader - Lower, Director, Department of Defense Space Test Program and Chief, Space Demonstrations Division, Advanced Systems and Development Directorate, Space and Missile Systems Center, Kirtland AFB, N.M.

-15. June 2020–present, Vice Commander, Space and Missile Systems Center, U.S. Space Force, Los Angeles AFB, Calif.
+15. June 2020–August 2021, Vice Commander and Program Executive Officer for Space Enterprise Corps, Space Systems Command, U.S. Space Force, Los Angeles AFB, Calif.

 SUMMARY OF JOINT ASSIGNMENTS